kennywam/sia-integration/nia-integration-plan/week-1/vector-databases.md

 1. Set up a vector database (Pinecone recommended)
 2. Create an index with proper configuration
-3. Generate embeddings for sample digitika-saas documents
+3. Generate embeddings for sample digitika documents
 4. Implement a simple search function that returns relevant document chunks

 ## Resources